Christmas Sausage Tryouts

 Gently reduce the port in a small pot with a stick of cinnamon.

-When the port is reduced by about half add the stock if using and reduce again by half.
+When the port is reduced by about half add the stock and reduce again by half.

 Pare the orange peel off in thin strips, use a lemon zester if you have one and add to the pot.